 Prime Minister Gordon Brown said on Sunday he wanted Britain’s financial watchdog to investigate U.S. bank Goldman Sachs after it was charged with fraud by U.S. regulators.

 Brown, who is fighting an election campaign, piled pressure on Wall Street’s most powerful bank, accusing it of “moral bankruptcy” over reported plans to pay big bonuses.

+Goldman Sachs was charged with fraud by the SEC on Friday over its marketing of a subprime mortgage product.
 Goldman has called the U.S. lawsuit “completely unfounded” and has vowed to defend itself.

 “I want a special investigation done into the entanglement of Goldman Sachs and the companies there with other banks and what happened,” Brown told BBC television.

-“There are hundreds of millions of pounds that have been traded here and it looks as if people were misled about what happened.
+“There are hundreds of millions of pounds have been traded here and it looks as if people were misled about what happened.
 I want the Financial Services Authority (FSA) to investigate it immediately,” he said.